jab/bidict/docs/learning-from-bidict.rst

 (ab)using a specialized form of Python's :ref:`slice <slicings>` syntax for getting and setting keys by value:

+.. use `code-block` rather than `doctest` for this since slice syntax is no longer supported:

 .. code-block:: python

    >>> element_by_symbol = bidict(H='hydrogen')